 If a "Bcc:" field is encountered, its addresses will be used for delivery, and the "Bcc:" field will be removed from the message sent to sighted recipients.
 The blind recipients will receive an entirely new message with a minimal set of headers.
 Included in the body of the message will be a copy of the message sent to the sighted recipients.
 If '-filter filterfile' is specified, then this copy is filtered (re-formatted) prior to being sent to the blind recipients.
-Otherwise, to use the MIME rules for encapsulation, specify the '-mime' switch.

 Prior to sending the message, the fields "From: user@local", and "Date: now" will be appended to the headers in the message.
 If the envariable \$SIGNATURE is set, then its value is used as your personal name when constructing the "From:" line of the message.
 If this envariable is not set, then send will consult the profile entry "Signature" for this information.
 On hosts where MH was configured with the UCI option, if \$SIGNATURE is not set and the "Signature" profile entry is not present, then the file \$HOME/.signature is consulted.
-If "-msgid" is specified, then a "Message-ID:" field will also be added to the message.
+If '-msgid' is specified, then a "Message-ID:" field will also be added to the message.